 Have a Spa Day

 This was ours and has to be your favorite day too!
-After climbing the dusty Pagodas and exploring busy cities as well as waking up for the sunrise to explore the Inle Lake it is finally time to relax!
+After getting lost in the Pagodas and exploring busy cities as well as waking up for the sunrise to explore the Inle Lake it is finally time to relax!
 Well, Inle Lake is the perfect place to do that.
 The streets of Nyaungshwe are full of little Spa’s where you can get a massage, manicure, pedicure and even a hair cut.
 The price differs depending on how modern the establishment is so you will find a place perfect for any budget.

 Up for some more natural Spa activities?
 Head to Khaung Daing Nature Hot Springs.
 The hot springs are located in a hotel and cost $10 for 2 hours for a personal pool.
 While it might not be the most “natural” experience it is a nice way to warm yourself up and a reason to rent a motorbike and travel around the area to explore.